ivanbruel/webdriver.sh/README.md

 sudo webdriver -r
 ```

-Removes Nvidia's web drivers from your system
+Removes Nvidia's web drivers from your system.

 #### Patch drivers to load on a different version of macOS